Your brand has a story, whether you know what it is or not.

 Why It’s Good: Trying to hide things that really happened doesn’t hide it at all.
 You show the world that you may not be worthy of their loyalty.

-Number Four: Vizio (Hint: This One’s Not So Great)
+Number Three: Vizio (Hint: This One’s Not So Great)

 Unfortunately, Vizio doesn’t do a great job of showing themselves as the tech giant happen to be.

 They make great TVs, and even had an ad in the Super Bowl — with Beyonce!

 But their social media is lackluster at best, and one of the top 10 most popular videos they have is a troubleshooting guide for a remote.
 Not kidding.

 Why It’s Bad: There is a huge difference between making a video with needed/wanted content and doing it in a way that both reaches and captures the intended audience.

 No one ever asks, “Do I know anyone in Crossfit?”